Albert O. Bumgardner

 Born in Chatham, Illinois in 1923, Albert Orin Bumgardner graduated from the University of Illinois with a B.S. degree in architecture in 1949.
 Upon graduation he moved to Seattle, drawn to the city by seeing the published works of local architects Paul Thiry, Paul Hayden Kirk, and Fred Bassetti.
 Upon his arrival he worked for the Army Corps of Engineers, and then took a job with the architectural firm of Ralph Burkhart & Associates.

-With practical experience at hand, in 1953 he started his own independent practice that.
+With practical experience at hand, in 1953 he started his own independent practice.
 Over the next 30+ years, Bumgardner produced many local, regional, and national award-winning projects.
 Bumgardner and/or his firm received Seattle AIA Honor Awards on a regular basis from 1954 to 1975.
 Among his more notable early projects were the Chester Bartholomew House (1960 Seattle AIA Home-of-the-Year Award), the A.O.
 Moore House, the Thomas Graham House (1956 Seattle AIA Home-of-the-Year Award), the Wallace Reed House (1959 Seattle AIA Home-of-the-Year Award), and the Bracher House.
 In February 1958, announcing his position as architectural advisor to Pacific Architect & Builder (PA & B) magazine, the architectural publication featured the Graham House in order to “help familiarize our readers with Bumgardner’s work.”
-Such publication of Bumgardner’s work continued on a regular basis with PA & B and was also picked up by Sunset Magazine.
+Such publication of Bumgardner’s work continued on a regular basis with PA & B and his work was featured in Sunset Magazine numerous times.

-As his practice expanded, in 1957 he hired two young architects from the University of Washington, Al Dreyer and Peter Parsons.
+As his practice expanded, in 1957 he hired his first employees, two young architects from the University of Washington, Al Dreyer and Peter Parsons.
 The practice worked out of Bumgardner’s home on E. Broadway and became a close-knit office.
-In 1960, Dreyer and Parsons became partners.
-The name of the firm was changed to the Bumgardner Partnership in 1967.
-In 1960, the firm was awarded the architectural commission to design a new office building for the Pacific Architect & Builder in Seattle’s Eastlake neighborhood.
+In 1960, Dreyer and Parsons became partners and the name of the firm was changed to the Bumgardner Partnership in 1967.
+Among their important first commissions was to design a new office building for the Pacific Architect & Builder in Seattle’s Eastlake neighborhood in 1960.

 Bumgardner passed away in Seattle in 1987.